Michael Lapsley: Social justice and anti-apartheid activism

 1976 was the year of the Soweto Uprising, which sparked protests across the country.
 Fr Michael, as he was known, took a stand as national chaplain to Anglican students, a position he held at the time.

 In September 1976, he was expelled from the country.
 He went to live in Lesotho, where he continued his studies and became a member of the African National Congress and a chaplain to the organization in exile.
 During this period he traveled the world, mobilizing faith communities, in particular, to oppose apartheid and support the liberation struggle.

 Letter bomb

 After a police raid in Maseru in 1982 in which 42 people were killed, he moved to Zimbabwe.
-It was here that in 1990, three months after ANC leader Nelson Mandela's release from prison, he was sent a letter bomb by the apartheid regime.
+It was here that in 1990, three months after ANC leader Nelson Mandela's release from prison, he was sent a letter bomb by the apartheid regime, most likely the Civil Cooperation Bureau.
 It was hidden inside two religious magazines.
 He lost both hands and the sight in one eye in the blast, and was seriously burnt.

 On his return to South Africa in 1992 he helped to start the association Friends of Cuba and later became its first national president.
 He was awarded the Cuban Friendship Medal by the Cuban Council of State.